Why we're making changes on Thorndon Quay – and potentially closer to the harbour

 At present, there is no space within the existing road corridor to build a safe, separated cycleway.
 However this could change through the wider Let's Get Wellington Moving project.

 The land on Aotea Quay and Waterloo Quay is owned by CentrePort and KiwiRail.

 KiwiRail is developing a new transport logistics hub in their rail marshalling yards and the amount of rail freight is increasing.

 CentrePort is focused on repairing damage following the Kaikoura earthquake and has long-term plans to further develop the port and ferry terminal area.

 To date, neither has been willing to make land available for bike facilities, but discussions are continuing.

 The port precinct was damaged in the Kaikoura earthquake, and the transport network is also vulnerable.

 The Council is now working with CentrePort on a resilient wharf as part of the city’s response to a major quake or similar event.
-It is not clear at this stage whether a cycleway could potentially fit with these plans will be a part of the wider discussion.
+It is not clear yet whether a cycleway could potentially fit with these plans will be a part of the wider discussion.

 Connecting the Hutt Road cycleway to the harbour/Aotea Quay area is challenging because the route needs to go over (or under) the rail yards and motorway interchange (the southbound off-ramp and northbound on-ramp by the ferry terminal).

-Many people using a quays route would still need to cross over into Featherston Street and other locations in the central city.
+The majority of people using a quays route would still need to cross back into Featherston Street and other locations in the central city.